Get Help Today(855) 593-1695

 Help is out there

 Many abuse Hydrocodone by crushing the pill and snorting or injecting it.
-This is very dangerous, especially to those who are not prescribed the medication.
+This is very dangerous.
 Abusers also tend to mix other drugs, such as alcohol, with Hydrocodone for an even greater high.
 Mixing Hydrocodone with other drugs can increase the risk of life-threatening complications:

 - Trouble breathing